 Some Interesting Facts About Universe

-Astronomy is very interesting and mysterious part of science.
-Most of the studies of this subject are about celestial bodies that have been set apart in very long distances, which could not be easily understood and imagined by human beings, by the Super Nature.There are many theories in the science of astronomy.
-Big Bang theory is one of them which tells how the Universe came to form.
+Astronomy is a very interesting and mysterious part of science.
+Most of the studies in this subject are mainly about celestial bodies lie at very long distances, which could not be easily learned and imagined by human beings, .There are many theories in astronomy.
+Big Bang theory is very important which tells how the Universe came to form.

-Once all the matters including our sun, planets and other billions and billions of solar systems and energy of the observable Universe were concentrated in one point of infinite density.
-According to Big Bang theory the Universe expanded from that extremely dense and hot state and continues to expand today.
-It is also understood that space it self is expanding with its galaxies.
+According to Big Bang theory, billions of years ago all the matters including our sun, planets and other countless number of solar systems and energy of the observable Universe were concentrated at one point with infinite density.
+Big Bang theory tells, the Universe emerged and expanded from that extremely dense and hot state and continues to expand even today.
+It is also believed that space it self still expands with its galaxies.

 In Astronomy, the Universe is defined as every thing that physically exists.
 It includes galaxies, billions of solar systems and stars.
-Still there are many mysterious things existing in our solar system.
-But our solar system is a tiny thing when we compare it with the bigness of the Universe.
-Astronomers are saying that Universe is about 13.8 billion years old and at least 93 billion light years across.
-1 light year means the distance that travelled by the light continuously for the time period of one year.
-The light travels in the space at a speed of 3 lacs km/second.
-We can't even imagine the distance that travelled by the light continuously for one year.
-Could you imagine the distance between the ends of Universe ?
+Still there are many mysterious things existing even in our solar system.
+But our solar system is relatively very small thing when we compare it with the size of the Universe.
+Astronomers say that Universe is about 13.8 billion years old and at least 93 billion light years across.
+1 light year means the distance that can be traveled by light continuously for the time period of one year.
+The light travels in the space at a speed of 3 lac km/second.
+So, we can't even imagine the distance that traveled by light continuously just for one year.
+Then how can we imagine the distance between the ends of Universe ?